-Thank you for taking time to visit us.
 We are excited about our upcoming camp for this summer.
-Camp dates have been selected and our online registration is open.
-Here is a preview of the upcoming 2014 Thompson Basketball Clinic:
+Camp dates have been selected however our online registration is not open at this time.
+Here is a preview of the upcoming 2015 Thompson Basketball Clinic:

 STAFF: The TBC staff is comprised of former & current college & professional players, including men and women players from Creighton, UNO and other area schools.